JoelineAlves/wonderboy_tshirt/README.md

 Fortunately, this turned out to be a simple issue.
 I just needed to update the on_delete option for the foreign key in my review model.
 I changed: on_delete=models.SET_NULL to: on_delete=models.CASCADE.
 After making this change, I ran the migration, and the issue was resolved.

+**My Favourites Page Was Appearing Empty Even After Adding Products to Favourites**

+This issue was a bit tricky at first, but I eventually identified the root cause.
+The problem stemmed from the fact that the favourites were not being properly listed in the template.
+After reviewing the code, I realized that the necessary logic to display the favourites was missing in the template file.
+Once I added the correct template logic to list the favourite products, the issue was resolved.

+**Product Reviews Not Appearing After Adding, Despite Being Present in the Database**

+During testing, I encountered an issue where the product reviews I was adding were not appearing after refreshing the page, even though I could see the reviews when checking the database using the shell command.
+After some investigation, I realized the issue was due to the missing import of the review model in the product reviews file.
+Once I added the necessary import, the reviews started displaying correctly on the page.